What is Pollution Means? Main types of pollution

 - Air pollution affects the human respiratory system and can cause diseases like asthma, headache, lung cancer, cough, pneumonia, heart disease, vomiting, and cold.

-- When it rains in air pollute areas, various types of gases and toxic substances dissolve in the rain and come to the earth, which is called ‘acid rain’.
+- When it rains in air-polluted areas, various types of gases and toxic substances dissolve in the rain and come to the earth, which is called ‘acid rain’.

 Major Causes of Air Pollution: